lnghiemum/RMIR-paper/README.md

 # Organization

+It is important to open and run the code in the R project (RMIR.Rproj), since all the paths included in the files are relative to the project folder.

 ## RMIR

 This folder contains an implementation of the RPFC and RMIR methods as described in Section 3 and Section 6 of the paper.